piotr-rarus/python-template/README.md

 make format
 ```

-Before you commit, always run a full check:
+Before you commit, always run a full check.
+It's much more faster to run it locally, than to wait for CI build.

 ```sh
 make build